CentreForDigitalHumanities/myresearch/docs/using_GraphQLList.md

 ```
 There is some extra variables here, which are provided via GQLListPaginationConnectionField.
 Furthermore, there is also the variable that we use for our filter (`colorIds`).
 Our `Book` objects are available in the `result` property of the query result.

-Next, we'll need to define the variable that we are passing into our GraphQLList component.
-These are kindoff like default variables for search and ordering.
-In our case they might look like this:
+Next, we'll need to define the variables that we are passing into our GraphQLList component, such as `search` and `ordering`.
+You can provide default values for them in the following way.
 ```
 const variables = ref<GraphQLListVariables>({
     search: "",